andrefcasimiro/impact-code-challenge/README.md

 A Wine / Beer cellar web app built in React JS as a code challenge for Impact.
 Includes a full NodeJS / GraphQL / Typescript companion api.

 # demo
-(app not live yet, here's a vimeo link for now) https://vimeo.com/358508529
+(app not live yet, here's a vimeo link for now): https://vimeo.com/358508529

 # instructions